chameleonhead/stratrack/libs/mql-interpreter/README.md

 exposes builtins such as `iOpen` and `iClose` so code can access bar data while `step()` or `run()` executes the specified entry point for each candle.
 `Bid` and `Ask` variables are updated on every step.
-Orders placed through `OrderSend` are recorded by an internal `Broker` so results can be inspected after running.
+Orders placed through `OrderSend` are routed to an internal `Broker`.
+The broker now supports market and limit orders with optional stop loss and take profit levels.
+It advances with each step so pending orders may be triggered and open trades closed automatically.
+All executed orders can be inspected after running.

 ```ts
 import { BacktestRunner } from 'mql-interpreter';